XuZhen86/FloridaTechCourseList/docs/README.md

 1. Unzip the file to your Desktop.
 1. Double click the program in the folder and it should run.
 1. You are good to go, enjoy the program!
-1. NOTE: Please do not remove any files from the folder, even if they seem weird.
+1. NOTE: Please do NOT remove any files from the folder, even if they seem weird.
 They are meant to stick together and they stand strong when having each other!

 ### For macOS
 1. Download the zip file.